omerjadoon/omer-made-project/project/project-plan.md

 ## Title
 <!-- Give your project a short title. -->
 Impact of Climate change on various species of trees in Frankfurt

 ## Main Question

 <!-- Think about one main question you want to answer based on the data. -->
-1. How average monthly temperature impacts the crown diameter of various species of trees?
+1. Coorelation of Planation year temperature with the crown diameter, trunk height etc of various species of trees?
-2. How it effects the different ages of plants ( we will calculate this on basis of plantation year)
+2. How it varies across different species of plants?

 ## Description

 <!-- Describe your data science project in max.
 200 words.
 Consider writing about why and how you attempt it. -->

-XY is an important problem, because...
-This projects analyzes XY, using method A. The results can give insights into...
+Climate change impacts the growth of trees.
+So my aim is to find the impact of climate change especially increase in temprature on the growth of different plant species in Frankfurt

 ## Datasources